1. What kinds of special educational needs does the school make provision for?

-Pupils have access to after school clubs, off-site school visits, Forest Schools and an opportunity to attend a residential visit.
+Pupils have access to after school clubs, off-site school visits, Forest Schools and most pupils will have an opportunity to attend a residential visit (at some point during their time at CDS).
 The school has mini-buses to enable these visits to happen.
 Staff are fully trained to support pupils’ medical needs and a thorough risk assessment process is undertaken for off-site visits.
 The School Council meet termly and discuss a variety of topics and themes.
 They make decisions on other activities that are outside of the classroom, including making items for and selling them at a Christmas fair.

 g) What support will there be for my child/young person’s overall well-being?

 All pupils have a named class teacher who has responsibility for the overall well-being of the child.
 School staff work within a multi-disciplinary team which includes Speech and Language therapy, Physiotherapy, Occupational therapy and Music therapy.
-There are 4 designated safeguarding staff in school should there be any concerns.
+There are a number of designated safeguarding staff in school should there be any concerns.
 All staff receive safeguarding training at least every three years and updates on an annual basis.

 4. (For mainstream schools and maintained nurseries) Who is the school/setting’s special educational needs coordinator (SENCO) and what are their contact details.

 5. a) What training have staff supporting special educational needs had and what is planned?